Adori/fastapi-cloud-tasks/README.md

 [FastAPI](https://fastapi.tiangolo.com/tutorial/body/) makes us define complete schema and params for an HTTP endpoint.

-Gelery works by putting the two together:
+FastAPI Cloud Tasks works by putting the two together:

 - It adds a `.delay` method to existing routes on FastAPI.
 - When this method is called, it schedules a request with Cloud Tasks.